hiepbk/hiepbk.github.io/projects/index.md

 ## Research Interests

-I am interested in many different aspects of Computer Vision:
+I am interested in many different aspects of Computer Vision and Robotics:

 - Large-scale representation learning of 3D Point Cloud.
 - 3D Object Detection and Tracking of Point Cloud.